 Newnan is a growing yet peaceful community 40 miles southwest of Atlanta, Georgia.
 The town began its U.S. life in 1828 and soon grew prosperous as a center for the cotton trade.
 The town was spared much of the Civil War damage suffered by neighboring towns, so Newnan still retains a NeoGreek Revival courthouse and other period architecture.
 Residents enjoy a relaxed pace of life, plenty of shopping opportunities, dozens of schools and many upscale housing developments.
 The theater, history and the arts are promoted in the city, and recreational opportunities are abundant in Newnan through the Coweta County Parks and Recreation Department.

-One of the most persistent myths about opioid use disorders is the stereotyping of the “typical user.”
-With opioids — including morphine,
+One of the most persistent myths about opioid use disorders is the stereotyping of the typical person who misuses drugs.

 You’re not alone in this struggle.

 Finding Help & Recovery in Newnan, GA

 Alcohol & Drug Rehab Centers in Newnan, Georgia

 Explore all of your options for recovery so you can make the most sensible choice for your situation.
 The three basic types of rehab programs are similar to treatment plans for other diseases.
 You can enroll as a full inpatient, partial outpatient and full outpatient depending on your particular medical and lifestyle considerations.
 Consult with your health insurance policy, union representative, religious institution and fraternal organizations to discover any resources that are available to you for covering the costs of treatment.
 The three types of rehab plans available at drug and alcohol rehab programs are listed below.